Damn Yankees! (1967 film)

 Damn Yankees! is a 1967 American TV adaptation directed by Kirk Browning of the 1955 baseball musical Damn Yankees, itself based on Douglass Wallop's 1954 novel The Year the Yankees Lost the Pennant.

-Longtime sportscaster and NBC host Joe Garagiola supplied an on-camera set-up to the background for the story’s premise of envy of the successful New York Yankees team.
+Longtime sportscaster and NBC host Joe Garagiola supplied an on-camera setup to the background for the story's premise of envy of the successful New York Yankees team.

 The pop-art production design and staging featured collage animation and early examples of color Chroma key compositing to achieve traveling mattes for TV.
+The principal cast supplied their own vocals for the soundtrack.

-It was recorded at NBC's Brooklyn Studios and “colorcast“ on April 8, 1967 as a production of a relaunched General Electric Theater which ran from the late 1960s into the early 1970s.
+Recorded at NBC's Brooklyn Studios, it was "colorcast" on April 8, 1967 as a special production of General Electric Theater.